i-rinat/fragview/README.md

 Binaries
 --------

-There is two binaries you can run: `graph` and `fragdb`.
-First one is gtk GUI application which enables you to browse by clicking and scrolling.
+There is one binary you can run: `fragview`.
+First one is GTK+ GUI application which enables you to browse by clicking and scrolling.
+(Oops, sorry there are no second and third yet).
 And second one is command-line utility whose purpose is to collect number of fragments of files in specified directory storing it in sqlite3 database.
 Then it is possible to make some simple reports like displaying ten most fragmented files or files having more than 100 fragments.